OUR STORY:

 Growing the Game…

-GRANTS…We offer grants for low income kids to participate in camps and leagues, as well as a youth program builder grant to jump start new youth programs with equipment and training for coaches, as well as Intro clinics for new players in underserved outstate and inner city communities.
-We partner with local nonprofit Homegrown Lacrosse, the National Lacrosse Laegue – UnBoxed Equipment Program and USA Lacrosse – New Start Equipment Program
+GRANTS…We offer a youth program builder grant to jump start new youth programs with equipment and training for coaches, as well as Intro clinics for new players in underserved outstate and inner city communities.
+We partner with local nonprofit Homegrown Lacrosse, the National Lacrosse League – UnBoxed Equipment Program and USA Lacrosse – New Start Equipment Program

-COACHES CLINICS…We strive to bring talented coaches to the state of Minnesota through partners with the PLL, USA Lacrosse, and the National Lacrosse League, as well as local partners, to enhance the level of coaching skills.
+COACHES TRAINING CLINICS…We strive to provide $100-200 0r more grants to bring talented coaches to the state of Minnesota through partners with the PLL, USA Lacrosse, and the National Lacrosse League, as well as local partners, to enhance the level of coaching skills.

-REF RECRUITING & THANKING…We also have an awareness program in April to encourage the recruiting and thanking of officials because you can’t play the game without the third team on the field.
+REF TRAINING, RECRUITING, & EVALUATING…We strive to provide $100 – $200 or more grants to Traint, recruit or evaluate officials/umpires because you can’t play the game without the third team on the field.
 The goal is 20 rookie officials and 20 umpires.

-STICKS FOR KIDS…To address the need for equipment for low income kids and n programs, we are running a “Sticks For Kids” Equipment drive with retail partner ES Lacrosse this spring and hope to roll it out in an even bigger way next year.
+STICKS FOR KIDS 2027…To address the need for equipment for low income kids and n programs, we are running a “Sticks For Kids” Equipment drive with retail partner ES Lacrosse this spring and hope to roll it out in an even bigger way next year.

 Used equipment (goals, helmets, gloves, shoulder, and elbow pads, and goals will be donated to those starting a new youth program or as part of our participation grant